james4k/exp/ui/README.md

 # ui

 Package ui provides a work-in-progress model for taking user input.
-Everything graphical is up to the user to deal with based on the layout structure.
+Everything graphical is up to the user to deal with based on the view hierarchy.

+To be written:
+Why not concurrent?
+Well...this will be hard to explain.
+Will need to introduce each approach attempted in detail.
+Boils down to not gaining anything from it except complexity.
+Introduce your concurrency at a higher level where appropriate.
+Go has a few things for that.

 ## Examples